At Ferndale, we expect children’s attendance to be 96% or above. To promote this, we reward children who achieve 100% attendance termly and annually.

 Leave of absence

-Since September 2013 Headteachers are no longer allowed to Authorise any ‘Leave of Absence’ (sometimes previously known as ‘term time holiday’) unless a parent/ carer makes an application, in advance, detailing the ‘exceptional circumstances’ they would want the Headteacher to consider.
+Since September 2013, Headteachers are no longer allowed to authorise any ‘Leave of Absence’ (sometimes previously known as ‘term time’ holiday) unless a parent/ carer makes an application, in advance, detailing the ‘exceptional circumstances’ they would want the Headteacher to consider.
 Under the Education (Pupil Registration Amendment) Regulation 2013 absence may not be authorised unless:

-- An application has been made in advance to the proprietor (Headteacher) by a parent with whom the pupil normally resides; and
+- an application has been made in advance to the proprietor (Headteacher) by a parent with whom the pupil normally resides; and

 - The proprietor (Headteacher), or a person authorised by the proprietor, considers that leave of absence should be granted due to the exceptional circumstances relating to that application.